fern-api/sdk-starter/README.md

 fern login
 ```

-3. Install the [Fern GitHub App](https://github.com/apps/fern-api) if you haven't already.

 ### Step 4: Configure your SDK settings

 The repository comes pre-configured for TypeScript and Python SDK generation in `generators.yml`.
 You'll need to:

 1. Create a GitHub repository for each SDK you want to generate
+2. Install the [Fern GitHub App](https://github.com/apps/fern-api) in your target repository.
-2. Uncomment and update the GitHub section in `generators.yml` with your repository information:
+3. Uncomment and update the GitHub section in `generators.yml` with your repository information:

 ```yaml
 # For Python SDK